Neogobius

-Neogobius is a genus of goby native to Black Sea and the Caspian Sea basins.
+Neogobius is a genus of gobies, native to Black Sea and the Caspian Sea basins.
 It is part of the broader Benthophilinae subfamily which is also endemic to the same region.
 Nevertheless, two Neogobius species have recently turned out to be highly invasive and spread across Europe and even to the Great Lakes of North America.

 Species

 There are currently four recognized species in this genus: